Arthurgallaxy/Moon_Phases/README.md

 - [References](#-references)

 ## 📌 Description
-Our main motivation, for this python practical, was to challenge ourselves and learn to code by collaborating on GitHub to create an interesting stimulation with its visualization and with a scientific relevance that may be used as a lame educational tool in secondary schools.
+Our main motivation, for this Python practical, was to challenge ourselves and learn to code by collaborating on GitHub to create an interesting stimulation with its visualization and with a scientific relevance that may be used as a lame educational tool in secondary schools.

 In our stimulation, we want to visualize the dynamic between three very familiar bodies: the Earth, the Sun and the Moon.
-In order to do so, we created four classes: celestial bodies, orbits, observer and user interface (abbreviated as UI).
-The goal is to provide a user-friendly interface that could be used to visualize the phases and tilt of the Moon depending on the date and latitude on Earth.
-The Earth-bound observer is represented by a cat that can either be dead or alive with a 50% chance (little nerdy quantum add to this astronomy project.)
+In order to do so, we created three classes: (celestial) bodies, Moon phases pictures and user interface (abbreviated as UI).
+The goal is to provide a user-friendly interface that could be used to visualize the phases of the Moon at a particular data  for an Earth-bound observer.

 Inputs needed from the user:
-- date (and time of the day?)
+- date (formatted as YYYY-MM-DD)
-- latitude on Earth

 Outputs given by the code:
 - visualization of the phase of the Moon amongst these 8 possible phases: